andriesbron/OMML/OMML/readme.md

 ### omml:production guid
 - mandatory

 The guid tag contains a unique production identifier being the url to the production description, for example, a webpage where the show is introduced or can be obtained.
-The target guid must be in human readable format which itself might be piggybacked with OMML.
+The info element must be in human readable format which itself might be piggybacked with OMML.

+### omml:target
+- optional

+Contains a url through which the production is obtained.
+In case it comprises a podcast, this would contain the podcast url.
+In case access is restricted, the target element should not be used.

 ### omml:production copyright
 - mandatory